ERGO-Code/HiGHS/highspy-extras/README.md

 ## Usage

-When `highspy-extras` is installed, HiGHS can use algorithms that depend on these external libraries.
+When `highspy_extras` is installed, HiGHS can use algorithms that depend on these external libraries.
 At present this primarily means the HiPO solver.
 You can explicitly select HiPO:

 ```python
 import highspy